breatheco-de/content/src/content/how-to/how-to-get-python-list-length.md

+---
+title: "How to Get Python List Length?"
+subtitle: "A simple way to get the length of any Python list is using the `len()` function."
+tags: ["python", "list", "list length"]
+date: "2020-10-19T16:36:30+00:00"
+authors: []
+status: "published"

+---

 # How to Get Python List Length

 A simple way to get the length of any Python list is using the `len()` function as follows: